-- 4. The draft LAD sets out: - 4.1 The legislative background including terminology and the prescribed liability allocation process. - 4.2 Our methodology and reasoning, including: - 4.2.1 How we identified QLPs for the 2013/14 TDL process. - 4.2.2 The approach used to calculate qualified revenue. - 4.2.3 The compliance and assurance process used to ensure the accuracy and integrity of the draft LAD.
-This included ensuring that QLPs complied with their independent audit/assurance requirements and reviewing each QLP's calculations of their qualified revenue. - 4.3 Our draft allocation of the TDL between the QLPs. - 5.
-For this draft LAD we continued to use the methodology we adopted for our 2012/13 LAD.
+- 4. The draft LAD sets out: - 4.1 The legislative background including terminology and the prescribed liability allocation process. - 4.2 Our methodology and reasoning, including: - 4.2.1 How we identified QLPs for the 2014/15 TDL process. - 4.2.2 The approach used to calculate qualified revenue. - 4.2.3 The compliance and assurance process used to ensure the accuracy and integrity of the draft LAD.
+This included ensuring that QLPs complied with their independent audit/assurance requirements and reviewing each QLP's calculations of their qualified revenue. - 4.3 Our draft allocation of the TDL between the QLPs. - For this draft LAD we continued to use the methodology we adopted for our 2013/14 LAD and our 2012/13 LAD.
 This continued the methodology from our 2011/12 LAD, although we adopted certain technical revisions in 2012/13 that we explained in our 2012/13 LAD. - 6.
-We developed the methodology used for the 2011/12 LAD through a lengthy policy development process, which included consultation on several discussion documents, and a workshop involving telecommunications service providers and other key stakeholders.3
+We developed the methodology used for the 2011/12 LAD through a lengthy policy development process, which included consultation on several discussion documents, and a workshop involving telecommunications service providers and other key stakeholders.

-2 \$50 million is the total TDL levy amount that applies to the 2013/14 TDL financial year as provided for in Schedule 3B of the Act.
+&lt;sup>2 \$50 million is the total TDL levy amount that applies to the 2014/15 TDL financial year as provided for in Schedule 3B of the Act.